×

 Plan on staying overnight in the hospital after the procedure.
 You will be evaluated by your doctor.
 Then they will conduct a neurological exam and other tests, such as a carotid ultrasound, to evaluate the results and will discuss the results of the procedure with you and your family.

+Before you go home, you will be given instructions about your medications, a balanced diet, activity, and follow-ups.
 Your doctor will prescribe aspirin and clopilet to take for six months after the procedure.
-These medications will help to prevent blood clots from forming at the site where the stent was placed.
+These medications will help prevent blood clots from forming at the site where the stent was placed.
 Follow your doctor’s instructions about medication timings.
 Do not stop taking these medications without consulting your doctor.

 After the procedure, you will need to take it easy for a few days.
-You can climb stairs but use a slower pace.
+You can climb stairs, but use a slower pace.
 Do not strain during bowel movements.
 By the end of the week, gradually increase your activities until you reach your normal activity level.

 What Are The Risks I Should Be Aware Of Before Undergoing Carotid Stenting?